310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Midori %}
-Waah, this’ll be exciting… ♪ Then I’ll start from Kanzaki-senpai’s drawings…
+Waah, this’ll be exciting…♪ Then I’ll start from Kanzaki-senpai’s drawings…

 Ooh, Kanzaki-senpai, this is your sort of art style, huh?
 The lines are very firmly drawn, it’s as if it’s a clean copy rather than a draft.